peakflames/mogzi/.clinerules/workflows/create-new-workflow.md

 ## 3. Outline Major Steps

-1. Use the `ask_followup_question` command to ask the USER to list the major steps in the workflow (3-7 steps recommended) and they will have a oppurtunity provide more details later.
+1. Use the `ask_followup_question` command to ask the USER to list the major steps in the workflow (3-7 steps recommended) and they will have a oppurtunity provide more details later or let Cline determine this for them

 2. For each major step, determine the following:
    - Required tools or resources